bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/data-structures-arrays/arrays.md

 In Solidity an array stores an ordered list of values of the same type that are indexed numerically.

-There are two types of sizes for arrays, compile-time fixed size or dynamic size.
+There are two types of arrays, compile-time *fixed-size* or *dynamic arrays*.
 For fixed-size arrays, we need to declare the size of the array before it is compiled.
-The size of dynamic sized arrays can be changed after the contract has been compiled.
+The size of dynamic arrays can be changed after the contract has been compiled.

 ### Declaring arrays
-We declare a fixed size array by providing its type, array size as an integer in square brackets, visibility, and name (line 9).
+We declare a fixed-size array by providing its type, array size as an integer in square brackets, visibility, and name (line 9).

-We declare a dynamic sized array in the same manner but don’t provide an array size and leave the brackets empty (line 6).
+We declare a dynamic array in the same manner but don’t provide an array size and leave the brackets empty (line 6).

 ### Initializing arrays
 We can initialize the elements of an array all at once (line 7), or initiate new elements one by one (arr[0] = 1;).
 If we declare an array, we automatically initialize its elements with the default value 0 (line 9).